cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/wpf/issues/152 - Vaguely anyway tracks the issue where Xaml Islands render over all WPF content - not sure this is going anywhere but it would be nice...
  - https://github.com/dotnet/efcore/issues/14257 - Saving an Entity with an IPoint with Ordinates.XYZ in SpatiaLite throws an exception #14257 - reported in 2018 but still open...

+3/20/2020
+Slightly improved the content list visuals - didn't do too much work pulling out resources or styles because I'm not sure at this point if 'more' content types are likely and if they are if they are going to conform well enough to the general pattern...

 3/19/2020
 In working on the Json import it became obvious it would be a benefit to have some logging.
 This was a fairly quick project because the GUI Commands and Feedback (and at this point nearly everything is a GUI executed command) run thru the StatusControlContext so code to write useful logging information really only had to go into that class to get a very useful start to ad hoc logging.
 The logging currently goes to a Sqlite database in the user docs folder.
 The most interesting detail that I haven't incorporated before is that each StatusControlContext gets a Guid id that is recorded as the 'sender' in the database - it could turn out to be more useful to log a thread id in terms of reconstruction but for now logging the Guid of the StatusControlContext is an easy way to get associated events.